Germany says euro zone has hands full with existing Greek bailout programme

 Economy Minister Luis de Guindos said Athens was unlikely to be able to return to capital markets by June, when an extension of its bailout expires, and so some form of further aid programme looked likely.

-De Guindos had already suggested on Monday that the euro zone was talking about another bailout for Greece, with a package worth between 30 billion and 50 billion euros ($33 billion-56 billion) under discussion, prompting denials from euro zone officials.
+De Guindos had already suggested on Monday that the euro zone was talking about another bailout for Greece, with a package worth between 30 billion (21.5 billion pounds) and 50 billion euros under discussion, prompting denials from euro zone officials.

 De Guindos said on Wednesday that the size of any third support deal had yet to be agreed and that euro zone finance ministers would examine Greece's liquidity needs and debt maturities at a Eurogroup meeting next week.